sparkfun/SparkFun_ePaper_Arduino_Library/BMPtoEPD/readme.md

 * Convert your JPEG or whatever format to (24bit) BMP
 * Run the python script against your bitmap
+* A preview.bmp file will be generated.
+Play with white and red limits to acheive desired effect
+* An img.txt file will be generated.
+Save this to an SD card and call myEInk.loadFromSD("img.txt"); in Arduino
-* An output.txt file will be generated.
+* An array.txt file will be generated.
 Copy and paste the contents of this file to a image.h file
 * Send this array to the display of your choice.
 See the example below about how to implement the header file.

 Usage: